 Swedish National Archives' records

-The Swedish National Archives' website includes a wealth of information.
+The Swedish National Archives' website includes a wealth of information and can be used completely free of charge.
 Click on "Other languages" for English.

 - Scanned images of Swedish parish records